The Wedding at Cana: Jesus’ First Miracle

 Jesus Turns Water to Wine: The Savior as a Dutiful Son

-Scriptures teach that in all things, Jesus differed his own will to the will of his Father.
-Here, we also get to see the respect he has for the wishes of his dear mother.
-When she asks him to use his power, it is not to raise the dead or cure someone’s blindness; it’s to help out a friend in need.
+Scriptures teach that in all things, Jesus differed his own will to the will of His Father.
+Here, we also get to see the respect He has for the wishes of His dear mother.
+When she asks Him to use his power, it is not to raise the dead or cure someone’s blindness; it’s to help out a friend in need.
 And although Jesus had not arrived at the wedding with any intention to perform a miracle, he was willing to go out of his way to serve the woman who had birthed raised him.

 Jesus Turns Water to Wine: The First Miracle

 It is widely known that Jesus was raised by a carpenter and had even practiced the trade himself.
 However, the term ‘carpenter’ may have slightly different connotations in the scriptures than is recognized today.
 In fact, rather than working exclusively with wood, Jesus may have worked heavily with stone and other materials.
-If one looks at Christ’s ministry through the lens of a stoneworker, then the miracle at the wedding feast can be compared to the very first cut into the rock.
+If one looks at Jesus' ministry through the lens of a stoneworker, then the miracle at the wedding feast can be compared to the very first cut into the rock.
 Once this cut is made, the rock is forever changed, and the only thing to do is to continue to shape the stone until it reaches its desired conclusion.